How Many Volunteer Hours for Medical School Is Enough?

 Written By

 You’re trying to do everything right.
 You’re grinding through classes, chasing down shadowing gigs, refreshing your inbox for clinical opportunities.
-But if you’re being honest, you still don’t really know what’s enough.
+But if you’re being honest, you still don’t how many volunteer hours for med school is actually enough.
 Is 100 hours competitive?
-Is 300 overkill?
-What even counts?
+Is 300 hours overkill?
+What even counts as volunteer hours?

 In this article, we’ll break down how many volunteer hours for medical school, but more importantly, we’ll show you what medical schools are actually looking for when they scan your activities section.
-We’ll cover clinical vs. non-clinical volunteering, how to choose the right roles, the biggest mistakes to avoid, and how to turn your hours into something that actually makes your app competitive.
+We’ll cover clinical vs. non-clinical volunteering, how to choose the right roles, the biggest mistakes to avoid, and how to turn your volunteer hours into something that actually makes your app competitive.

 At Premed Catalyst, we offer mentorship and application advising designed to help you craft a cohesive, unforgettable narrative that’s built on your real experiences.
 We’ve been there, and we know what it takes.
 And the results prove it: in the 2024–2025 cycle, 100% of our on-time applicants got accepted into medical school.